Overview - Syntax

 - The query

-plot-propertyuses page properties to plot their values over time (see Query plot page property)
+plot-propertyuses page properties to plot their values over time (see Query plot page property) - The query

 Emojis